gitter-badger/tix-cli/README.md

 };
 ```

-The TixCli by default gets installed to `C:\TixInc\TixCli` directory on Windows and `~/TixInc/TixCli` on Linux / OSX.
+The TixCli by default gets installed to `~/TixInc/TixCli`.
 Other TixInc applications will get installed by TixCli to the TixInc directory for the respective platform.

-After the initial install, the CLI may be run again at any time by navigating your shell of choice to the TixCli directory and run `node tix-cli`.
+After the initial install, the CLI may be run again at any time by executing `tix` in a shell.

 Below are some of the supported commands by TixCli: ->